11/2/07

 audio dropouts.
 In all cases you will

-see a ratio of about 5 to 10 video errors for 1 audio dropout.
-If you are seeing video errors and/or audio
+see a ratio of about 5 to 10 video errors for every 1 audio dropout.
+If you are seeing video errors and/or audio dropouts

 else.
 Usually the station or the network